 Green onion consists of onion in A, a sulfur-containing chemical that has been shown in test tubes to decrease tumor development and slow the spread of ovarian and lung cancer.
 Fisetin and quercetin are flavonoid antioxidants found in onions.

-Spring Onions May Boost Bone Density
+Green Onions May Boost Bone Density

 Many other foods, including onions, may assist in the development of healthy bones.
 Research involving 24 middle-aged and postmenopausal women revealed that those who consumed 3.4 ounces (100 ml) of onion juice each day for eight weeks had enhanced bone mineral density and antioxidant activity compared to a control group.